mberry/Streamlined-NTRU-Prime/readme.md

 ## Update warning

 This code is based on the first round submission and outdated.
-The C codebase has been widely refactored and even includes variable names now.
+The C codebase has been widely refactored and even includes variable names now which seems very out of step with general academic code style guidelines.

 Don't use this library.

 Bringing it into line with the current NTRUPrime is an aspirational todo.
+Probably will wait until the NIST Post-Quantum competition is finished.

 ----